DeChambeau, Rahm out of Olympics after positive COVID tests - WHIZ News

 TOKYO (AP) — Known for their towering drives, Bryson DeChambeau and Jon Rahm won’t make it to the tee box at the Olympics.

-The last two U.S. Open champions became the best-known athletes to drop out of the Tokyo Games on Sunday after testing positive for COVID-19.
+The past two U.S. Open champions became the best-known athletes to drop out of the Tokyo Games on Sunday after testing positive for COVID-19.

 DeChambeau’s positive came before he left the United States for Tokyo.
 The musclebound American famous for his game-changing swing speed will replaced by Patrick Reed.